-12. Final Pretrial Conference: May 1, 2014 at 4:00 p.m.
+12. Final Pretrial Conference: May 22, 2014 at 4:00 p.m.

 Lead counsel for each party must appear in person.
-A party that wishes to obtain daily copy of the trial transcript must make arrangements with the court reporters as soon as possible but not later than the day of the final pretrial conference or ten calendar days before the first day of trial, whichever is earlier.
-Failure to do so constitutes waiver.

-13. Trial: May 12, 2014 at 9:00 a.m.
+A party that intends to request daily copy of the trial transcript must make the request as soon as possible but not later than the day of the final pretrial conference or ten calendar days before the first day of trial, whichever is earlier.
+It is within the court reporters' discretion to determine whether their workload for the court allows them to provide daily transcripts.
+13. Trial: June 2, 2014 at 9:00 a.m.

 Trial shall be to a jury of eight and shall be bifurcated.
-The parties estimate that this case will take three to four weeks to try.
+The parties estimate that this case will take five days to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.